 Are you an Aurora man or woman who is missing teeth, or needs to have diseased teeth surgically removed?
 If so, you will likely have them replaced with dental implants.
-Dental implants are the premier tooth replacement option on the market today.
+Dental implants are the recommended tooth replacement option on the market today.
 But what is involved in the dental implant process?
 Dr. Williams knows you will have a lot of questions about the procedure, and he wants you to be as educated and prepared as possible.
 Only during a consultation with Dr. Williams will you be able to know what your unique dental implant procedure will involve, but to give you a place to start, the dental implant process is briefly covered below.

 Dental implant surgery replaces missing tooth roots with metal posts and missing or damaged teeth with artificial teeth that look and feel like real teeth.
 Many Aurora patients prefer this tooth replacement option over alternatives, such as dentures and bridges.
 Dental implant surgery is an outpatient procedure that is performed in stages.
 Because there is significant healing time required between each stage, the dental implant process takes several months to complete.
 A typical dental implant process will look like this: